6 key metrics every dividend investor must track

 The 6 key metrics of dividend investing

-By the very nature of dividend investing, it is often considered ‘set and forget’; you build a basket of reliable dividend earners, then sit back and enjoy the income stream that it generates.
-However, it’s important to at the very least keep track of some key metrics as guardrails for your portfolio.
+It’s important to keep track of some key dividend metrics as guardrails for your portfolio.
 The following should be part of any dividend investor’s toolkit:

 1. Dividend yield

-Simply put, this is the ratio of dividends to stock price.
-This metric simply tells you how much regular income you might get from the stocks you own.
-Dividend yield can be calculated with the following formula: Dividend yield = annual dividend per share/current stock price
+This simply refers to the ratio of dividends to share price, which tells you how much regular income you might get from the assets you own.
+Dividend yield can be calculated with the following formula: Dividend yield = Annual dividend per share / Current share price

-For example, a company that pays a dividend of $5 annually with a current share price of $100 has a dividend yield of 5%.
+For example, a company that pays a dividend of $5 annual with a current share price of $100 has a dividend yield of 5%.

-Using Sharesight to look at the dividends to stock price movements for BHP, we calculate the dividend yield by adding up the two dividend payouts and dividing by the current share price.
-In this case that would be: $0.7545 + $1.311 = $2.0655.
-The current share price at the time of writing this blog post was $44.95.
-The ratio of these two numbers is 4.6%.
-By the very nature of the definition, the current share price can affect a stock’s dividend yield.
-If we had measured the same metric before the fall in stock price, the dividend yield would have been 3.9%.
+Using Sharesight to look at the dividend to share price movement for Mirvac (ASX: MGR), for instance, we calculate dividend yield by adding up the two dividend payouts and dividing this by the share price.
+In this case, the calculation for the dividend payments would be 0.06 + 0.045 = 0.105.
+The current share price at the time of writing this post is $1.975.
+The ratio of these numbers is 5.3%.

-Dividend yield in isolation is not a very useful metric.
-Dividend yields can increase if either the dividend payout increases or if the stock price decreases.
-If the stock price decrease is due to a fundamental issue with the underlying business, then you are buying into an underperforming company.
+It should be noted that in isolation, dividend yield is not a very useful metric.
+Dividend yields can increase if either the dividend payout increases or if the share price decreases.
+And if the share price decrease is due to a fundamental issue with the underlying business, then you are buying into an underperforming company.
 Hence, the term dividend yield trap.
+For this reason, it’s important to consider the dividend yield in conjunction with a range of other key metrics, which we will discuss below.

 2. Dividend payout ratio

 This metric measures how much of a company’s earnings (net income) are paid out as a dividend.
 If this number is too high, it means there is not much room for error in case of a downturn.
-If it's too low (like 0%), then it's not a dividend stock.
+If it’s too low (like 0%), this is more synonymous with “value investing” than “income investing”, meaning the asset should not be considered a “dividend stock”.

-The dividend payout ratio can be calculated with the following formula: Dividend payout ratio = total dividends/income
+The dividend payout ratio can be calculated using the following formula: Dividend payout ratio = Total dividends / Income

-Both the total dividends and the net income of the company will be reported on the financial statements at the time of releasing earnings by the company.
-The dividend payout ratio on a share basis is the ratio of the dividends per share by the earnings per share.
+Both the total dividends and the net income of the company will be reported in the company’s financial statements when it releases its earnings report.
+The dividend payout ratio (on a share basis) is the ratio of the dividends per share by the earnings per share.
 For example, if a company’s total profits were $100,000, and its dividend is $25,000, then the dividend payout ratio would be 25%.

-Unlike the dividend yield above, the dividend payout ratio is not influenced by the current stock price.
+Unlike the dividend yield above, the dividend payout ratio is not influenced by the current share price.

 3. Monthly dividend income

-If you’re a dividend income or dividend growth investor, tracking the value of dividends from your investments over time is essential, particularly if you rely on dividend income to fund your lifestyle.
+If you’re a dividend income or dividend growth investor, it’s essential to track the value of dividends from your investments over time, especially if you rely on dividend income to fund your lifestyle.
 If you track your dividends properly, you will have a clear view of how much income your dividend stocks generate.

-To view the monthly income from your portfolio, the first step for any dividend investor is to get all their investments into Sharesight, including any investment property and fixed income securities.
-Using the Future income report, you can then change the date filter to see the monthly total dividend, distribution, and any fixed income you have received.
+To view the monthly income generated by your dividends, the first step is to get all your investments into Sharesight, including any investment property and fixed income securities.
+Using the future income report, you can then change the date filter to see the monthly total dividend, distribution, and any fixed income you have received.

 4. Cost base of DRPs/DRIPs

-Dividend reinvestment plans (DRPs or Drips) are a great way to increase exposure to a stock by automatically reinvesting dividends in new shares or units (in case of ETFs or mutual funds) instead of receiving cash.
-While it’s really advantageous to grow holdings in a company or a fund without having to pay any further brokerage, it does present a record-keeping challenge.
+Dividend reinvestment plans (also known as DRPs or DRIPs) can be a great way to increase exposure to a stock by automatically reinvesting dividends in new shares or units (in the case of ETFs or mutual/managed funds) instead of receiving cash.
+While it can be advantageous to grow holdings in a company or a fund without having to pay any further brokerage, it does present a record-keeping challenge.

-Sharesight helps keep track of DRPs/DRIPs in an automated manner that reduces the work investors need to put in.
-For example, as seen in the screenshot below, the cost base for every dividend reinvestment is automatically tracked, helping the investor make accurate tax filing records and decisions.
+Sharesight helps track DRPs/DRIPs automatically (for ASX and NZX assets), reducing manual admin on your part.
+For example, as can be seen in the screenshot below, the cost base for every dividend reinvestment is automatically tracked, helping you make accurate tax filing records and decisions.

 5. Franking credits

 This is a bonus one for jurisdictions that have dividend imputation tax credits, also known as franking credits (particularly in Australia).
-For the individual investor, this franking credit entitles the investor to receive a credit for the tax already paid by the company on this dividend against their income when they complete their tax return.
+As an individual investor, this franking credit entitles you to receive a credit for the tax already paid on this dividend by the company when they complete their tax return.
 In cases where the tax already paid exceeds the individual’s marginal tax rate, the tax office will refund the difference in cash (under current rules).

-It’s easy to track franking credits with Sharesight.
-For example, Telstra’s dividends are 100% franked.
-Telstra shareholders’ dividend distribution looks something like the example below in Sharesight:
+Franking credits are automatically tracked with Sharesight.
+For example, Telstra’s dividends are 100% franked, and Telstra shareholders’ dividend records look something like the example below in Sharesight:

 6. Total annualised return